magpie-ea/magpie-v3-docs/docs/03_deploying_experiments/05_hosting_on_github.md

 This means, when you push your project to GitHub, it will automatically build the experiment and commit the output to the `gh-pages` branch for you.
 Once you enable GitHub Pages for your repository, GitHub will make the latest version of the `gh-pages` branch available publicly at `https://<username>.github.io/<repo-name>/`.
 As you commit new changes to your main branch, the workflow will keep your `gh-pages` branch up-to-date.
+(Make sure that, in your GitHub repository settings under "Pages" you select "Deploy from a branch" and select the `gh-pages` branch.)

 ## Multi-experiment repositories